lileio/lile/readme.md

 ## Service Definitions

-Lile services mainly speak gRPC and therefor use uses [protocol buffers](https://developers.google.com/protocol-buffers/) as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.
+Lile services mainly speak gRPC and therefore uses [protocol buffers](https://developers.google.com/protocol-buffers/) as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.
 It is possible to use other alternatives if desired.

 I highly recommend reading the [Google API Design](https://cloud.google.com/apis/design/) docs for good advice around general naming of RPC methods and messages and how they might translate to REST/JSON if needed.